NeuromorphicProcessorProject/snn_toolbox/docs/source/guide/support.rst

 Support
 =======

-For questions and feedback, please write to
+For usage questions and bug reports please submit a ticket on the associated github page.

-Bodo Rueckauer

-rbodo(at)ini(dot)uzh(dot)ch

-We are happy to hear from you!
+If applicable, provide your config file as well as the full stack trace.